pdesantis/PATchworkLayout/README.md

 Usage
 -----
-To use PATchworkLayout, first add AssetsLibrary to your Build Phases.
-Then simply set the collectionViewLayout property of your collection view to an instance of PATchworkLayout.
+To use PATchworkLayout, simply set the collectionViewLayout property of your collection view to an instance of PATchworkLayout.

 ```objectivec
 PATchworkLayout *layout = [PATchworkLayout alloc] init];